cw: violence, blades, persecution, body control, body horror

 With spirits she tries not to get in their way.
 She unsorts their spools, finds magic in the curls, and spins away.
 Spins to her safety and starcred ops.

 She’s trying to do that now, find her safety.
-The shining clarity of a well-maintained Tactica.
+The shining clarity of a well-maintained tactica.

 She crouches, knee tapers locking into stance.
 Palms her code into the hololock.
 The top of the box slides open with a hiss.
 The space it reveals is a cloister of breath which spends itself outward over the mound of smoke grenades.